shuebner/dev_puzzles/04_DisposalTest/Puzzle/README.md

 Implement the two scaffolded tests.

 The first test should ensure the correct return value.

-The second test should ensure the correct lifetime management for the scoped service
+The second test should ensure the correct lifetime management for the scoped service.
+This means, it must fail when:
+* the service is not disposed
+* the service is disposed before it is done

 # Rules